Come change the lives of young people as you lead them into the margins.

 - want to explore their calling in life

-- Leading groups of youth (and their adult advisors) on mission experiences at local agencies and ministries. (see listing below)
+- Leading groups of youth (and their adult advisors) in immersion experiences at local agencies and ministries. (see listing below)

-- Leading orientation sessions, debriefing/Bible Study programs, recreation, and worship services with groups.
+- Leading orientation sessions, debriefing programs, recreation, and worship services with groups.

 - Supporting the daily living needs of youth groups, including care of their living spaces, shopping for and stocking their groceries, managing the groups’ check in/check out/daily procedures, etc.